===================

 clojure emacs

 I’ve been hacking Clojure for many years now, and I’ve been happy to rekindle my love for Emacs.
-The Clojure/Emacs tool-chain has come a long way during this time, swank-clojure, nREPL, nrepl.el and now Cider.
-The feature list is ever growing, and every-time you look there are some new awesome shortcut that will ‘make your day’.
+The Clojure/Emacs toolchain has come a long way during this time: swank-clojure, nREPL, nrepl.el, and now Cider.
+The feature list is ever-growing, and every time you look, there are some new awesome shortcuts that will ‘make your day’.

 Read more...